 - Recall a simple story in sequence.

-- Demonstrate pre-reading behaviors: analyze words from left to right, predict, use picture cues, recognize high frequency words, and utilize one-to-one correspondence by finger pointing.
+- Demonstrate pre-reading behaviors: directionality from left to right, predictions, use picture cues, recognize high frequency words, and utilize one-to-one correspondence by finger pointing.

 - Demonstrate emergent writing skills: write name, write to convey meaning.